natenka/pyneng-book-en/docs/source/exercises/23_exercises.rst

 Mask is considered correct if it is between 8 and 32 inclusive

-If mask or address didn’t pass verification, you should generate ValueError exception with appropriate text (output below).
+If mask or address didn't pass verification, you should generate ValueError exception with appropriate text (output below).

 Also, when creating a class, two instance variables should be created: *ip* and *mask* which contain address and mask, respectively.